netscaler/ADC-scripts/nspepi/README.md

 For using the conversion tools, copy the files from here to your Citrix ADC appliance as per the instructions:

-1. Clone the repo `https://github.com/citrix/ADC-scripts.git` and goto `ADC-scripts/nspepi` directory.
+1. Clone the repo `https://github.com/netscaler/ADC-scripts.git` and goto `ADC-scripts/nspepi` directory.
 2. Copy `nspepi_install_script`, `nspepi`, and `check_invalid_config` files to the `/netscaler` path in Citrix ADC.
 3. Copy all files under the `nspepi2` directory to the `/netscaler/nspepi2` path in Citrix ADC.
 4. After copying files to Citrix ADC, change your directory to `/netscaler` and then run the `bash nspepi_install_script` command.

+Also, user can download the files using `https://github.com/netscaler/ADC-scripts/archive/refs/heads/master.zip` and use it.

 ### NSPEPI and check_invalid_config tools can be run on the CentOS and Ubuntu systems